When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Does Pregnancy Smell Start?

-Body odors and certain smells can start as early as the first trimester.
+Body odor changes can start as early as the first trimester due to the rapid surge in hormones.

 What Vitamins Help With Body Odor During Pregnancy?